Wibaux, Montana

 Wibaux (/ˈwiːboʊ/ WEE-boh) is a town in and the county seat of Wibaux County, Montana, United States.
 It is the only incorporated town in Wibaux County.
-The population was 589 at the 2020 census.
+The population was 462 at the 2020 census.

 History

 The town originally had names such as Keith, Beaver, and Mingusville (named for Minnie and Gus Grisy, who ran the Post Office in the late 19th century).
 In 1895, the town was renamed for prominent local cattle rancher, Pierre Wibaux, who had immigrated to the area from France in 1883.
 Wibaux expanded his herds by buying stock from less fortunate ranchers.

 After Wibaux's arrival, the town became a major cattle shipping center for the Northern Pacific Railroad, notably receiving some of the cattle from Theodore Roosevelt's Maltese Cross and Elkhorn ranches near Medora, North Dakota.
 The great cattle drives of the 1880s often passed by Wibaux on their way from Texas to the northern ranges.

 Theodore Roosevelt had a famous encounter with a bully at Nolan's Hotel in Wibaux (Mingusville, at the time) shortly after moving to the North Dakota Badlands in 1884.
 Arriving at the hotel late at night, Roosevelt was accosted by a drunk sheep herder carrying cocked revolvers in both hands, and ordered to buy drinks for the crowd.
 Roosevelt pretended to move towards the bar, then punched the man three times in quick succession, causing the drunk to fire his revolvers as he fell.
 The future president then took away the man's guns before several other occupants of the hotel dragged him out into a shed.

-The National Register of Historic Places has three entries in Wibaux: The Pierre Wibaux House, St. Peter's Catholic Church, and the Wibaux Historical District.

-Modern day

-Wibaux operates a state travel center at the town's exit from Interstate 94, the Pierre Wibaux House Museum, and the Centennial Car Museum, which was sent to the New York World's Fair in 1964.
-At the western end of town, there is a statue of Pierre Wibaux that he commissioned in his will to look over the sloping landscape.
-Each year the town holds a summer festival, called the Ski Fest as homage to its predominantly Polish roots.